-In the dark days--or the good old days, depending on your point of view--before California's SB 1386 data breach disclosure law, letting customers know that their information may have been compromised was
+In the dark days--or the good old days, depending on your point of view--before California's SB 1386 data breach disclosure law, letting customers know that their information may have been compromised was strictly company business.

 "Before SB 1386, most companies avoided disclosure--it could only hurt you," said Trent Henry, Burton Group senior analyst.
 "Breaches could cause harm to the person but not the company--not a lot of incentive.
 Laws have put disclosure front and center as reputation risk and regulatory fines."